-[NOTE: Rainforest Alliance standards have undergone several revisions since this post was first written, with each version generally relaxing the criteria for canopy cover and tree diversity.
+[NOTE: Rainforest Alliance standards have undergone several revisions since this post was first written.
+There is now no criteria for canopy cover and tree diversity, and native vegetation criteria do not have to be met for six years.
 The Bird-Friendly standard remains the same, as outlined below.
 This post should only be for historical reference.]

 I recently reviewed a paper, Field-testing ecological and economic benefits of coffee certification programs, that included a nifty summary table of the criteria used for shade certification by Rainforest Alliance, and Smithsonian Migratory Bird Center (under the “Bird-Friendly” trademark).
 I thought it would be useful to post a summary here, with a little commentary.

 SMBC’s criteria are mandatory, while RA has no required criteria for shade management — the standards below are one of the optional criteria (more on the RA standards and scoring can be found here).

 |% leaf volume in each shade layer|

 |….. <12 m (understory)||>20||na|

 *As of April 2009, standards were modified from the previous version, February 2008.
 In the old standards, one requirement was for at least 12 native tree species and at least 70 trees per hectare; now it is an average of 12 native tree species, with no minimum number of trees per hectare.
 Previous criteria stated a minimum of 40% shade cover, now the standard specifies this minimum only on cultivated land.